What do chefs and rock stars have in common?

 What would you cook?

-What makes certain music suited for cooking?
+What kind of music is good for cooking?

-And what’s the one restaurant that you haven’t eaten at that you’re looking forward to?
+What’s the one restaurant that you haven’t eaten at that you’re looking forward to?

 What is your rock & roll fantasy?